zenoss/zenoss-go-sdk/health/README.md

 ### Config

-Config keeps configuration for whole health monitoring tool.
+Config keeps configuration for whole framework instance.
 Right now we have these avialable config parameters:

 * CollectionCycle - how often we should calculate and flush data to a writer.
 30 seconds by default.
 * RegistrationOnCollect - whether to allow data collection for unregistered targets.
 Manager will register such targets automatically.
 Not recommended to use, it is better to explicitly define all targets.
 Note: in this case you cannot specify counter as a total counter.